 The Social and Political Lives of Humor

 Anthropologist Mary Douglas expressed a common view of humor when she claimed, “whatever the joke, however remote its subject, the telling of it is potentially subversive.”
 Such understandings of humor’s subversive character assume that power is embodied in repressive formality—the ability to dictate and rigidly enforce a particular order.
 But can this be true in an American context where the President has invited Alphacat, a Youtube comedian specializing in Obama impersonations, to the White House to encourage enrollment in health care?
 Or where corporations like GEICO and Dos Equis spend billions on humorous advertising?
-In this Writing Seminar, we draw on cultural studies and anthropology in order to explore how humorous objects and nonserious practices illuminate the broader logics of neoliberal democracy and capitalist consumption.
+In this Writing Seminar, we draw on political and psychoanalytic theory in order to explore humor’s subversive potential, which might offend as much as it delights.
 We begin by considering how shows like South Park and American Dad! contest the legitimacy of the state after 9/11.
-We then consider how the ironic lifestyles commonly associated with hipsters challenge scholarly understandings of resistance and conformity.
+We then analyze the fraught relationship between body and culture in Adrienne Truscott’s provocative standup performance, “Asking for It,” joining the scholarly debate on sexual violence and humor.
 For the research essay, students choose a humorous performance, text, or practice—a film like Doctor Strangelove or political campaign humor—and investigate how it reflects and shapes human relations.
 Finally, students practice humorous subversion by writing articles modeled on The Onion.

 According to a recent survey, only 20% of American citizens think that too little is spent on “welfare,” while 65% think too little is spent on “assistance to the poor.”
 How can we make sense of these curious responses?
 One way of approaching this puzzle is to take words seriously and interrogate how language plays a crucial role in how we think and act.
 If speech is essential to politics, what does this mean for how we should talk to one another?
 And how do the dynamics of language affect the practice of American democracy?
 In this Writing Seminar, we study how language shapes the issues, identities, and ideas that constitute the public sphere.
 We begin by considering Plato and Aristotle’s classic debate regarding the meaning and ethics of persuasion.
 We next examine political speeches with the aid of theoretical frameworks from rhetorical studies, communication studies, and political science.
 For the research paper, students investigate an instance of linguistic change in the United States, such as the shift from “employers” to “job creators” or the metaphor of a “war on women.”
 Students conclude the semester with an editorial in which they challenge or redefine a term in contemporary political language.